jackowayed/jackowayed.github.com/resume.markdown

 I'm young, and I have no work experience and not a whole lot of coding experience, but I know how to program, and I'm eager to learn to fill in the gaps.

+* I will embezzle as much as possible!
 {:toc}

 What I Want to Do and Why       {#whatwhy}